Isoperimetric and Sobolev inequalities on hypersurfaces in sub-Riemannian Carnot groups: Carnot groups, submanifolds and measures

 In fact, Chow's Theorem implies that $\dc$ is metric on $N$ and that any two points can be joined with at least one horizontal curve.
 The topology induced on $N$ by the {CC}-metric is equivalent to the standard manifold topology; see \cite{Gr1}, \cite{Montgomery}.

-The above setting is the starting point of sub-Riemannian geometry.
-A large class of these geometries is represented by {\it Carnot groups} which, for many reasons, play in sub-Riemannian geometry an analogous role to that of Euclidean spaces in Riemannian geometry.
+This is the setting of sub-Riemannian geometry.
+An important class of these geometries is represented by {\it Carnot groups} which, for many reasons, play in sub-Riemannian geometry an analogous role to that of Euclidean spaces in Riemannian geometry.
 For the geometry of Lie groups we refer the reader to Helgason's book \cite{Helgason} and Milnor's paper \cite{3}, while for sub-Riemannian geometry, to Gromov, \cite{Gr1}, Pansu, \cite{P1, P4}, and Montgomery, \cite{Montgomery}.

 A $k$-{\it{step Carnot group}} $(\GG,\bullet)$ is an $n$-dimensional, connected, simply connected, nilpotent and stratified Lie group (with respect to the multiplication $\bullet$).
 Let $0$ be the identity on $\GG$.
 The Lie algebra $\gg\cong\TT_0\GG$ of $\GG$ is an $n$-dimensional vector space such that: